 Repayment flexibility | No | Yes | No | Yes |

-Cost | Interest on entire loan amount plus fees | Interest only on what’s used | Interest on entire loan amount | One set cost, no interest |
+Cost | Interest on the entire loan amount plus fees | Interest only on the amount used | Interest on the entire loan amount | One set cost, no interest |

-Restrictions on use of funds | Must be used according to business plan | None | For equipment only | None |
+Restrictions on the use of funds | Must be used according to the business plan | None | For equipment only | None |

 Secured or unsecured | Both | Both | Both | Unsecured only |